Raising the tone of neighbourhood restaurants in trendy Stockbridge, Purslane offers fine dining at a pretty fine price.

-- High point: Fantastic cooking without a hefty price tag
+- High point: Fine dining away without the exorbitant price tag

 - Provides: Children's portions, Free wi-fi